-Kikuchiyo demonstrates his skill as a horse rider by riding behind some bushes...
-The horse comes gallops out alone with Kikuchiyo chasing it.
+- Kikuchiyo demonstrates his skill as a horse rider by riding behind some bushes... and the horse gallops out alone with Kikuchiyo chasing it.

 - This becomes a Brick Joke, since Kikuchiyo has to ride that same horse to the bandits' camp later, with the similar results.